harpreetkaur2201/job-finder/README.md

 - At least **10 users** are fetched
 - Displays:
-   Profile picture
+   Profile picture,
-   Full name
+   Full name,
-   City
+   City,
  Data is retrieved using the **Fetch API**